EB-5 Investor Visa

 - create or preserve, either directly or indirectly, ten full-time jobs for qualified US workers

-The minimum qualifying investment is in general $1 million.
-This amount will be increased to $1.8 million effective Nov.
-21, 2019.
+The minimum qualifying investment is in general $1.8 million.

 The minimum investment amount will now automatically adjust for inflation every five years.